USS Sirona: History

 Upon arrival at Manila, Sirona's crew built temporary troop berthing facilities in her cargo holds, adding 295 berths to the 264 in her normal troop quarters.
 The ship departed Manila on 22 October; and, upon arrival at Kowloon on the 24th, she embarked 1,035 troops of the 13th Chinese Army, with 34 tons of rice, small-arms ammunition, and light equipment.
-She sailed with six other transports on the 25th for Darien, Manchuria; but, on the 28th, was diverted to Chinwangtao where she disembarked her troops and cargo on 30 and 31 October.
-Returning to Kowloon on 7 November, she embarked about 800 men of the Chinese Honorable 1st Division, which she delivered at Tsingtao on the 14th.
+She sailed with six other transports on the 25th for Dalian, Manchuria; but, on the 28th, was diverted to Qinhuangdao where she disembarked her troops and cargo on 30 and 31 October.
+Returning to Kowloon on 7 November, she embarked about 800 men of the Chinese Honorable 1st Division, which she delivered at Qingdao on the 14th.

 The ship remained there until being assigned on the 26th to return servicemen to the United States under operation "Magic Carpet".
 Between 29 November and 1 December, she embarked 504 troops at Shanghai and disembarked them at Seattle on 16 December.
 Sirona was detached from the "Magic Carpet" force on 30 December, and remained in Seattle pending a decision on her postwar employment.

 On 9 April 1946, she sailed from Seattle and arrived at Boston, Massachusetts, on 17 May.
 There, she was decommissioned on 12 June and transferred the same day to the Maritime Commission for service as the training ship Yankee States at the Massachusetts Maritime Academy.
 Struck from the Navy list on 3 July 1946, the ship was laid up in the Maritime Commission Reserve Fleet in the James River on 29 July 1947; and was sold to the Boston Metals Corp., Baltimore, Maryland., on 17 May 1966 for scrapping.